-Ghana is a vibrant and colourful country, brimming with culture, from the bustling cities to the quieter villages and diverse landscapes of forest, farms and unspoilt coastlines.
+Ghana is brimming with culture, from the bustling cities to the quieter villages and diverse landscapes of forest, farms and unspoilt coastlines.

 There is a true sense of pride and community spirit everywhere you go in Ghana.
 Ghanaians are very friendly and welcoming people.
 Visitors will often be greeted with a handshake (make sure to use your right hand) and the sound of a beating drum is never far away!
 There is often lots of dancing too so don’t be shy to get involved and really embrace true Ghanaian culture.
 On a programme with us, you will volunteer at one of our partner schools and you will most likely be greeted by the children in this way – a special memory to treasure!